Epilog

 Cold Case Posse disbanded

-Following a statement of his strong commitment to the posse system, new sheriff of Maricopa County Paul Penzone said in a news conference, that he will identify those that do not meet the mission of the organization, and in particular the “Cold Case Posse is disbanded.”
+Following a statement of his strong commitment to the posse system, the new sheriff of Maricopa County, Arizona, Paul Penzone, said in a news conference that he will identify those that do not meet the mission of the organization, and in particular the “Cold Case Posse is disbanded.”
 Penzone indicated that the member(s) of that group will be notified.

 I don’t think politically motivated sham investigations outside of its jurisdiction should be the mission of anything associated with law enforcement.
 Good riddance to bad rubbish.